josefnpat/roguecraft-squadron/src/release/assets/mp_gamemodes/campaign/en.md

 ## Level 5 Complete

-**Rosa Dietrich:** Ma'am; there's too many of them!
+**Rosa Dietrich:** Ma'am, there's too many of them!
 We can't hold out much longer!

-**H|Grace Patton:** This is the ICH Bishop.
+**H|Grace Patton:** This is the IEE Bishop.
 We've detected a massive fleet surrounding this sector!

 -- joyful